 Another option is to form a group of flatmates and then search for a multi-bedroom flat together.

 Purchasing a Property

-Foreigners who have been in the Czech Republic for some time, or come here planning to stay for some time, may be interested in purchasing a flat, house, cottage or cabin in the country or piece of land.
+Foreigners who have been in the CR for some time, or come here planning to stay for many years, may be interested in purchasing a flat, house, cottage, cabin in the country or piece of land.

 One of the many important steps is to discuss your financial situation and possibilities with an expert.
 Contact us for recommendations.